 Additional standout poverty alleviation charities

-- Deworm the World Initiative (DtWI): Providing deworming treatment for diseases caused by parastic worms.
+- Deworm the World Initiative (DtWI): Providing deworming treatment for diseases caused by parasitic worms.

 - GiveDirectly: Providing unconditional cash transfer to people living in extreme poverty.